DEVELOP A CAREER IN PARKS, RECREATION or RESORTS MANAGEMENT

 Would you like to care and manage parks, natural parks, holiday and recreation resort facilities?
 Then this is the course to do.
 This course provides training for people to work in the management and development of recreation and park facilities and services.
 It is relevant to all types of situations including municipal parks, national parks, tourist parks, commercial landscapes, resorts, etc.

 CORE and ELECTIVE MODULES

-This Advanced Diploma involves both core studies and electives.
-Core modules are compulsory, electives are chosen to suit your particular specialization or work needs.
+This Proficiency Award 3 involves both core studies and electives.
+Core modules are compulsory, electives are chosen to suit your particular specialisation or work needs.

 a) CORE MODULES (12)